appml/nano/index.md

 ### <a name="encryption">Encryption (v3.3.9 or above)</a>
 Encryption support in **neutriNote** is provided via **[OpenKeyChain](https://play.google.com/store/apps/details?id=org.sufficientlysecure.keychain)** which is an open source, independently audited tool.
 This setup allows your encryption keys to be stored independent of **neutriNote**.

-Assuming **OpenKeyChain** has been installed, simply follow these steps to encrypt a note:
+Assuming **OpenKeyChain** has been installed, simply follow these steps to encrypt your note content:

-1. Select a section of note that you want encrypted, or skip to the next step if the whole note is to be encrypted.
+1. Select a section of note that you want encrypted.
 1. Tap the **Encrypt** button 🔒 under the editor toolbar to launch **OpenKeyChain**.
 1. Once in **OpenKeyChain**, either pick an existing key or use a password to encrypt.
 1. Close **OpenKeyChain** and you will be sent back to the note.